ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.4 Policy Approval, Amendments, Administration and Compliance.md

 Program Committee must be put forward to the Program Committee for comment at an initial Program Committee meeting and then voted on at the next monthly meeting.

-This Policy was revised on January 14, 2019.
+This Policy was revised by the ESIP Board of Directors on January 14, 2019.